microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaOauth2PermissionGrant.md

 ### -ResourceId
 The id of the resource service principal to which access is authorized.
-This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
+This identifies the API that the client is authorized to attempt to call on behalf of a signed-in user.
 Supports $filter (eq only).

 ```yaml